srujan0403/GDP2_Project_Group3/Daily Updates.md

 ###### Srujan Kumar Reddy Yeruva
 We have found some datasets and they were discussed with instructor.
 We have zeroed on two datasets.

+###### Anjana Thanguturi
+We have showed some datasets related to Grocery Inventory and Instructor asked us to implement sample image classification project

 -------------------------------------------------------------------------------------------------------------